Connect with others who understand.

 D’angelo offered suggestions to others living with migraine, saying, “If you need support, find others that are living with migraines and connect with them.
 We understand you.
 We will support you.”

-Do you experience migraines in the morning?
+Do you experience migraine headaches in the morning?
 How do you manage them?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.